 You can click on the correction in the sidebar (in green) to apply the fix.

-The one drawback with this tool is that the free plan is fairly limited.
-It will catch the basic mistakes, which is good, but you don’t get to see the advanced mistakes unless you upgrade to a paid account.
+The one drawback with this tool is that the free plan is fairly limited, so you’ll need to upgrade for Grammarly to be worth it.